Saturnia Hot Springs: The Gorgeous Thermal Baths in Tuscany, Italy

 Costs: entrance ticket to the Tarot Garden

-Giglio Island needs no introduction, it is one of the pearls of the Tuscan Archipelago, facing Monte Argentario.
+The Isola del Giglio needs no introduction, it is one of the pearls of the Tuscan Archipelago , facing the Monte Argentario .
 Despite being small in size and very touristy, most of the island is still unspoiled.

-Arrive by ferry to Giglio Porto, which is also the only port on the island of Giglio and you can reach Giglio Castello, a medieval village located in the highest part of the island.
+Arrive by ferry at Giglio Porto, the only port on Giglio Island, and reach Giglio Castello, a medieval village located at the highest point of the island.

-Other towns around Saturnia are Porto Ercole and Montemerano.
+Other municipalities around Saturnia are Porto Ercole and Montemerano.
 Montemerano is a small fraction of the municipality of Manciano, about 10 kilometers from Saturnia.
-Porto Ercole, on the other hand, is a typical maritime harbor with its characteristic smells and sounds.
+Porto Ercole, on the other hand, is a typical maritime port with its characteristic smells and sounds.

 The culinary tradition of this area is based on simple and peasant ingredients.
-Among the typical dishes that you must taste in Saturnia and surroundings there are the gnocchi of wild boar bread, the croutons with cauliflower, the Mille di Pitigliano, the bastard focaccia with ricotta and vin santo, the sweet tortello fried or baked (puff pastry stuffed with ricotta and cinnamon, wet with alchermes), tozzetti, hazelnut flavored biscuits and candied fruit.
+Among the typical dishes that you have to taste in Saturnia and its surroundings are wild boar bread gnocchi, crostini with cauliflower.

-The area around Saturnia, in particular the village of Pitigliano, have been inhabited for centuries by a conspicuous Jewish community that has greatly influenced the local cuisine.
+The area around Saturnia, in particular the village of Pitigliano, has been inhabited for centuries by a large Jewish community that has greatly influenced the local cuisine.

-Among the typical dishes, in fact, there are Esau’s soup with lentils and meatballs; the trousers (brain tortelli); the pan, a dish based on beef left to soak in wine and potatoes; evictions, similar to a stick, filled with honey, orange peel, walnuts, anise and nutmeg.
+Among the typical dishes, in fact, there is Esau’s soup with lentils and meatballs; calzonicchi (brain tortelli); tegamata, a dish based on beef left to soak in wine and potatoes, and much more.